Land Your Dream Job

 A man working at his laptop.

-Do you find yourself sticking around at work past your set hours—not just occasionally, but regularly?
+Do you find yourself sticking around at the office past your set hours—not just occasionally, but regularly?
 Are you bringing work home more often than not?
 And when payday rolls around, are these extra hours missing from your paycheck?

 If you’re devoted to your job, determined to advance, or simply stuck with more responsibilities than you can tackle in a workday, these scenarios might sound familiar.
-You’re aware your time is valuable and should be compensated.
-But it can be hard to set boundaries, especially when you believe in the mission of the organization and know the work needs to get done.
+You’re aware your time is valuable and should be compensated, but it can be hard to set boundaries, especially when you believe in the mission of the organization and know the work needs to get done.
+But consistently staying late at the office can really affect your work-life balance, blurring the lines between your professional and personal lives.

 People with flexible hours, like those who work from home or on the road, are more likely to put in extra time, and so are those who work for smaller organizations or have previous nonprofit sector work experience.